 Despite Marcus's injury, he was still blessed enough to receive a scholarship in 2013 to play Division 1-AA Football at Saint Francis University in Loretto, PA.
 Marcus began to notice a change in his mental health his Freshman year of college.
 During this time, he was going third foot surgery and had recently lost his Grandmother.
 He began to see a counselor on-campus and during this time, he was diagnosed with situational depression.
 It took Marcus until his Senior year of college to see playing time on the football field.
 He still battled injuries by playing the season with two torn labrums and tendinitis in his knees, but persevering through those injuries help him lead Saint Francis to its first conference title as a Division 1 program in 2016.

-In 2017, Marcus began his first relationship that ended in September 2018.
+In 2017, Marcus began a toxic relationship that ended in September 2018.
 During this time, Marcus was diagnosed with Borderline Personality Disorder, an emotional disorder which he was dealing with majority of his life.
 The outcome of Marcus's illness was far out of his control, so this put Marcus in an extremely dark phase in his life.
 But through that dark phase, he finally found his purpose in life and that's helping student athletes overcome their mental health challenges.
 So, Marcus founded Alston for Athletes (AFA) in September 2019 to pursue this mission!

 Certifications & Memberships

 NAMI MD Board of Directors (2022-2024)